arielccjr/Journal2025/README.md

             ~INTRODUCTION (Exordium):   Establishes credibility (ethos) and engages the audience.
                 : HOOK QUESTION:        Have you ever cursed, like that?
 Is this by instinct, or by choice?
                 : MEANING:              Let me ask a bigger question: Are we bound by our habits or do we act out of our free will?
-                : THESIS:               This speech shares
-                                        we have free will — the ability to choose.”
+                : THESIS:               This speech shares that we have free will — the ability to choose.”
                                         ~1: First,
                                         ~2: Then,
                                         ~3: And finally,